FourierFlows/GeophysicalFlows.jl/docs/src/stochastic_forcing.md

 ### Numerical implementation

-How do we time-step (3)?
-We use the Euler--Maruyama time-stepping scheme:
+How do we time-step the equation for ``E``?
+In the case of Itô's interpretaion, (3), we use the Euler--Maruyama time-stepping scheme:

 ```math
 	E_{j+1} = E_j + \left ( -2 \mu E_j + \frac{\sigma}{2} \right ) \tau + \sqrt{\sigma} x_j (W_{j+1} - W_j).
 ```
-However, we cannot use Euler--Maruyama for time-stepping (4) since the Euler--Maruyama involves s "Itô"-thinking.
+However, we cannot use Euler--Maruyama for time-stepping the corresponding Stratonovich version of (4), since the Euler--Maruyama scheme involves "Itô"-thinking.
 To time-step (4) we have to approximate ``g`` in the middle of the time-step.
 There are many ways to do that, one of which is the, so called, Euler--Heun method:

 ```math
 \begin{aligned}